-And when all was finish'd, King Nebuchadnezzar walking in State in his hanging Gardens, and from thence taking a Review of the whole City, proudly boasted of his mighty Work, saying, Is not this Great Babylon, that I have built for the House of the Kingdom, by the Might of my Power, and for the Honour of my Majesly?
-But had his Pride immediately rebuk'd by a Voice from Heaven, and punish'd by brutal Madness for seven Years, until he gave Glory to the God of Heaven, the Omnipotent Architect of the Universe, which he published by a Decree thro' all his Empire, and died next Year, before his Great Babylon was little more than half inhabited (tho' he had led many Nations captive for that Purpose) nor Was it ever fully peopled; for in 21 Years after his Death the Grand Cyrus conquer'd it, and remov'd the Throne to Shushan in Persia.
+walking in State in his hanging Gardens, and from thence taking a Review of the whole City, proudly boasted of his mighty Work, saying, Is not this Great Babylon, that I have built for the House of the Kingdom, by the Might of my Power, and for the Honour of my Majesty?
+But had his Pride immediately rebuk'd by a Voice from Heaven, and punish'd by brutal Madness for seven Years, until he gave Glory to the God of Heaven, the Omnipotent Atchitect of the Universe, which he published by a Decree thro' all his Empire, and died next Year, before his Great Babylon was little more than half inhabited (tho' he had led many Nations captive for that Purpose) nor was it ever fully peopled; for in 21 Years after his Death the Grand Cyrus conquer'd it, and remov'd the Throne to Shushan in Persia.

-6thly, The Mausoleum, or Tomb of Mausolus, King of Caria, between Lydia and Jonia, at Halicarnassus, on the Side of Mount Taurus in that Kingdom, at the Command of his mournful Widow Artemesia, as the splendid Testimony of her Love to him, built of the most curious Marble, in Circuit 411 Fooot, in Height 25 Cubits, surrounded with: 26 Columns of the most famous Sculpture, and the whole open on all Sides, with Arches 73 Foot wide, perfom'd by the four principal Master Masons [30] and Engravers of those Times, viz. the East-Side by Scopas, the West by Leochares, the North by Briax, and the South by Timotheus.
+of Caria, between Lydia and Jonia, at Halicarnassis, on the Side of Mount Taurus in that Kingdom, at the Command of his mournful Widow Artemesia, as the splendid Testimony of her Love to him, built of the most curious Marble, in Circuit 411 Foot, in Height 25 Cubits, surrounded with 26 Columns of the most famous Sculpture, and the whole open on all Sides, with Arches 13 Foot wide, perform'd by the four principal Master.

+Masons and Engravers of those Times, viz. the East-side by Scopas, the West by Leochares, the North by Brian, and the South by Timotheus.

-7thly, The Tower of Pharos, the fifth of the seven Wonders of the World, built by Ptolomeus Philadelphus, King of Egypt, who was an excellent Architect, on an Island near Alexandria, at one of the Mouths of the Nile, of wonderful Height, and rnost cunning Workmanship, and all of the finest Marble, and it cost 800 Talents, or about 480,000 Crowns.
-The Master of Work under the King was Sistratus, a rnost ingenious Mason; and it was afterwards much admir'd by Julius Caesar, who was a good Judge of rnost Things, tho' chiefly conversant in War and Politicks.
-It was intended as a light-house for the Harbour of Alexandria, from which the Light-houses in the Mediterranean were often call'd Pharos.
-Tho' some, instead of this, mention, as the fifth Wonder, the great Obelisk of Semiramis, 150 Foot high, and 24 Foot squareat Bottom, or 90 Foot in Circuit at the Ground, all one intire Stone, rising Pyramidically, brought from Armenia to Babylon, about the Time of the Siege of Troy, if we may believe the History of Semiramis.
+7thly, The Tower of Pharos, the fifth of the seven Wonders of the World, built by Ptolemeus Philadelphus, King of Egypt, who was an excellent Architect, on an Island near Alexandria, at one of the Mouths of the Nile, of wonderful Height, and most cunning Workmanst ip, and all of the finest Marble, and it cold 800 Talents, or about 480,000 Crowns.
+The Mafter of Work under the King was Siftratus, a most ingenious Mason; and it was afterwards much admir'd by Julius Cefar, who was a good Judge of most Things, tho chiefly conversant in War and Politicks.
+It was intended as a Light-house for the Harbour of Alexandria, from which the Light-houses in the Mediterranean were often call'd Pharos.
+Tho' iome, instead of this, mention, 25 the fifth Wonder, the great Obelisk of Semiramis, 150 Foot high, and 24 Foot square at Bottom, or 90 Foot in Circuit at the Ground, all one intire Stone, rifing Pyramidically, brought from Armenia to Bubylon, about the Time of the Siege of Troy, if we may believe the Hiflory of Semiramis.